Kissing the Pink: Marchioness disaster

-In 1989, former KTP saxophonist Jo Wells, who had gone on to tour with Tears for Fears and the Communards, was aboard a boat in the Marchioness disaster, which resulted in the deaths of 51 people.
+In 1989, former KTP saxophonist Jo Wells, who had gone on to tour with Tears for Fears and the Communards, was aboard a pleasure boat in the Marchioness disaster, which resulted in the deaths of 51 people including a cousin.
 Afterward Wells suffered a nervous breakdown and turned to alcohol.
-She lost the control of her lip that is essential to players of woodwind instruments.
-She is now unable to work, has sold two of her saxophones, and lives on Income Support.
+She became unable to work, has sold two of her saxophones, and was living on Income Support in 2012.